 How can such a chubby little nourishing spud cause so much hullabaloo?

-It seems the current food trend has nightshades (potato, tomato, peppers, eggplant) once again back in the spotlight as toxic (and dangerous) foods.
-According to some nutritional science, these foods contain lectins that contribute to stomach upset, arthritis, inflammation, diabetes and autoimmune disease.
+It seems the current food trend has nightshades (potato, tomato, peppers, eggplant) once again in the spotlight as toxic (and dangerous) food.

 And, yet according to other nutritional science, lectin-containing foods help good bacteria thrive in the digestive system and are being studied for their potential to slow down the rate that cancer cells multiply.